OS-Hydro-Analytics-Fall-2025/CourseMaterials25/README.md

  * Instructor  : Dr. Yifan Cheng
  * Location    : Hoch 430 (Lectures/Labs)
  * Date/Time   : MW 1-1:50PM (Lectures), W 4-6PM (Labs)

+The structure of this repository is roughly as follows:
+ * `admin`: Contains details related to administration of the class including the syllabus and notes about structuring the course.
+ * `slides`: Contains slides from lectures (as appropriate) as pdf files or jupyter notebooks.
+ * `coding_modules`: Code that will be used for hands-on portions of the course.
+ * `cheat_sheets`: Some cheat sheets for remembering various commands/concepts.